phiresky/masters-thesis/manuscript.md

 In this chapter, we introduce the preliminaries we need for our work.
-We describe reinforcement learning and two specific policy gradient training methods used for deep reinforcement learning in general and then the specifics of RL for multi-agent systems.
-While introducing the different variants and properties of multi-agent reinforcement learning we also describe the related work.
+We describe reinforcement learning and two specific policy gradient training methods used for deep reinforcement learning in general and then the specifics of RL for multi-agent systems, including the need for information aggregation and the different methods we consider.

 ## Reinforcement learning

-Reinforcement learning is a method of training an agent to solve a task in an environment.
+Reinforcement learning is a method of training an artificial agent to solve a task in an environment.
 As opposed to supervised learning, there is no explicit label / path to a solution.
 Instead, the agent iteratively takes actions that affect its environment, and receives a reward when specific conditions are met.
 The reward can be dense (positive or negative signal at every step) or very sparse (only a binary reward at the end of an episode).

 Reinforcement learning problems are usually defined as Markov Decision Processes (MDPs).
 An MDP is an extension of a Markov chain, which is a set of states with